Affiliate links on Android Authority may earn us a commission. Learn more.

 When not to use a wide aperture or F Stop

-Because nice bokeh is usually created mainly by a wider F Stop, this means that more of the image will be left out of focus.
+Because nice bokeh is usually created mainly by a narrower depth of field, this means that more of the image will be left out of focus.
 This can become a problem when, for example, you’re shooting a picture of a group.
 People often pose in different positions, at varying distances from the photographer.
 It’s common to see some people blurred out when the aperture is too wide.
 This is often the case when people are too far away, or closer than the area you focused on.

 Additionally, it’s important to note that sometimes the background is essential.
 For example, what’s the point of taking a picture of yourself with the Eiffel Tower if the structure is barely recognizable because of so much blur?
 Sometimes you want to be able to see what’s out there!

 When it’s OK to blur

 All that said, using a nice bokeh can be fun, and make an image look great.
 It’s often recommended to do this when shooting a portrait in which you want the subject to be the main focus of an image.
 The blur can eliminate distractions, and possibly even enhance the look of an image.

 It’s also lovely to see in macro photography, in which you want to take pictures of tiny things and don’t want the background getting in the way.